Gary & Pat Ross

 Harold W. Baillie, Professor of Philosophy, Emeritus

 Around the world, democracy is thought to be under threat from authoritarianism, populism and forms of meritocracy.
 Is democracy on its deathbed?
-We will look at three theories of why democracy might not be the culmination of historical progress and might to vulnerable to these forces.
+We will look at three theories of why democracy might not be the culmination of historical progress and might be vulnerable to these forces.
 Each of these discussions is the basis of current concerns for the future of democratic societies.
 Insights from Plato’s Republic, Marx’s Economic Manuscripts, and the 2018 How Democracies Die by Levitsky and Ziblatt will illuminate the threats.

 #104 Plan Your Garden